-There are a few variations on this dish.
+There are a few variations on Ischia-style chicken (or rabbit).
 Some versions call for browning garlic in the lard before adding the chicken and some call for a sprig of fresh rosemary; some use olive oil rather than lard.
 Many versions suggest some hot pepper as well.
 My own feeling is that the garlic, rosemary and olive oil are nods to modern Italian cooking conventions (although, I have to admit, I don’t have any proof of this) and that the hot pepper, while probably traditional, takes away from the ‘fresh’ taste of the sauce.
 For the same reason, I have tweaked the usual recipe by having you add the basil at the end of the cooking; traditional recipes have you add it with the wine and tomatoes.
 But, of course, these things are all very subjective.

 If you want to make this recipe the original way, with rabbit, bear in mind that rabbit is tougher and leaner than chicken so it will take a little longer and needs to be covered to keep the meat moist, so cover the pan and let it simmer 45 minutes to an hour, or until tender.
 If there is too much liquid left in the pan, raise the heat to reduce the sauce.